How can I view a property

 This condition report is extremely important and records the condition of the premises when the tenancy begins.
-It is to your benefit to list all problems and return the YELLOW copy signed to our office within seven (7) days, as this forms a protection for your bond.
-The BLUE copy is for you to keep for your records.
+It is to your benefit to list all problems and return a signed copy to our office within seven (7) days, as this forms a protection for your bond.
+One copy is provided for you to keep for your records.

 How can I pay my rent

 Please refer to your Rental Tenancy Agreement as rent is payable in advance.
 If there is ever a problem with paying on or before the due date, you should immediately contact your Property Manager to make arrangements for payment.
 It is probably a good idea to set up your periodic payments a few days prior to the date the rent is due so we receive it time.
 How to pay your rent: